-Under the "Mutual Market" model, overseas products of interest to Mainland investors could be offered to the Mainland investors and vice versa for offering Mainland products of interest to global investors.
+Under the "Mutual Market" model, overseas products of various kinds could be offered to the Mainland investors and vice versa for offering different Mainland products to global investors.
 Southbound trading opens up a regularised channel for Mainland investors, both individuals and institutions, to invest in overseas assets.
 The channel is a closed system with prudential monitoring of the usage of the daily quota, and yet with considerable flexibility in the absence of an aggregate quota.
 Without the limitation of an aggregate quota, investors may allocate their portfolio investment in cross-border assets more freely than before.
-This offers valuable global asset allocation opportunities to Mainland investors.
+This offers global asset allocation opportunities to Mainland investors.
 Since the system is closed in the sense that the RMB (after converted into HKD) used to purchase overseas assets under the model will be reverted back to Mainland China (after being converted back to RMB) upon the sale of the overseas assets, there is essentially no capital outflow problem in the long run.
 The model effectively extends the universe of investable assets for Mainland investors.
-Under such an environment, the connectivity channel compensates the relative shortage of investable assets in the Mainland, allowing the large sum of investment monies to obtain possibly better returns from investing in overseas than in the domestic market.
+Under such an environment, the connectivity channel compensates the relative shortage of investable assets in the Mainland, allowing Mainland investment monies to possibly obtain better potential returns from investing in overseas than in the domestic market.
 Acknowledging the advantage of this, the China Insurance Regulatory Commission (CIRC) issued a policy document11 in early September 2016 to allow insurance funds to participate in Southbound trading under the Shanghai Connect.
+Eligible Mainland investors for Southbound trading under Shenzhen Connect are the same as Shanghai Connect.
+The expanded investment scope in the Mutual Market with Shenzhen Connect in place would offer more diversified investment choices to the Mainland investors in Southbound trading.

 In addition, Southbound trading is effectively investment in a foreign currency, i.e. HKD which is pegged to the US dollar, for Mainland investors.
-At the time of expected depreciation of the RMB, Southbound investment could offer a possibly better protection of investment returns in terms of currency value.
+At the time of expected depreciation of the RMB, Southbound investment could offer alternative investment options from a currency value perspective.

-As the eligible instruments under the "Mutual Market" model are expandable, this will offer an increasingly diversified scope of investment tools to Mainland investors, albeit in the short term the available instruments may only be cash market securities including equities and possibly ETFs.
+As the eligible instruments under the "Mutual Market" model are expandable, it is believed that the Mutual Market will offer an increasingly diversified scope of investment tools to Mainland investors, albeit in the short term the available instruments may only be cash market securities including equities and possibly ETFs.
 After the launch of Shenzhen Connect, Southbound eligible securities will include the HSSI constituents with a market capitalisation of HK\$5 billion or above, in addition to HSLI and HSMI constituents.
 All H shares with A shares listed in the Mainland market will be included, not just those with SSE-listed A shares.
 HSLI and HSMI already cover up to 95% of the total market capitalisation of the Hang Seng Composite Index (HSCI), which in turn covers the top 95% of the total market capitalisation of the Hong Kong market12.
 As a result, some further 100 stocks will be added to the eligible list.
 More importantly, the expanded scope will include stocks in a large variety of industries, including new economy sectors of information technology and consumer goods and services.